Jesper-dev/bloktaui/README.md

 - When you are done, create a PR
 - Have fun

+Techs are

+- TypeScript
+- React
+- Sass

+Feel free to ask for any other tech/language you wanna use.
+React is a most, but if you don't like **TS** or **JS** instaed.

 ### When you commit

 In your commit message you wanna include:

 - The name of the task you just created (example: UI-001)
 - What you did
-- You can think, **If applied, this commit will** and then you message.
+- You can think, **If applied, this commit will** and then your message.

 Example 1:
 UI-002 (**If applied, this commit will**) add a flex component